Auckland Council wants to fill thousands of 'ghost houses', but may have to get around privacy concerns first

-A proposal to use vacant houses in Auckland for the homeless or lower-income workers is being discussed by Auckland Council and Government.
+A proposal to use vacant houses in Auckland for the homeless or lower-income workers is being discussed by Auckland Council and the Government.

 But it could be complicated by privacy concerns, because the plan would require utilities companies to find and contact the owners of homes which are not using any power or water.